VinayDeshpande/Project3_Protein_Interaction-/README.md

 --Discussed basic idea about the project.
 Distributed various tasks among the group members.

 ###<dl>Arun Kumar Jagerkal </dl>
-      1)Study of Web API.
+      1)Study of Web API.(done)
-      2)Connecting and Retrieving Information related to different Proteins from the cBioPortal Database.
+      2)Connecting and Retrieving Information related to different Proteins from the cBioPortal Database.(done and showed sample data)

 ###<dl>Vinay Arvind Deshpande </dl>
-      1)Setting up GitHub Repository.
+      1)Setting up GitHub Repository.(done)
-      2)Research on different proteins  which includes all the information related to cancer studies  .
+      2)Research on different proteins  which includes all the information related to cancer studies  .(found protienalias website)

 ###<dl>Bhavya Batra </dl>
-      1)Research on cBioPortal website of all the proteins
-      2)Analyze what information can be rendered efficiently.
+      1)Research on cBioPortal website of all the proteins (done) 2)Analyze what information can be rendered efficiently.  (done and discussed ideas with the professor).

 ## Week 2 (11/21/2016 - 11/28/2016)